smart-data-models/data-models/guidelines.md

     allowed to have Entity representations which only contain terms associated to language variants.

--   For each language variant of an internationalized attribute, there shall be an additional Entity Attribute which name shall be in the form:
+-   [Under revision] For each language variant of an internationalized attribute, there shall be an additional Entity Attribute which name shall be in the form:

 `<AttributeName>_<LanguageTag>` where `AttributeName` is the original attribute